ECNU-ICALK/EasyCL/README.md

 ## Continual Learning Training

 EasyCL streamlines the continual learning training process, offering a "one-click" experience that simplifies complex setups.
-Our framework automates the sequential training across tasks for both single-modal and multi-modal scenarios.

-A key advantage of EasyCL is its intelligent management of continual learning parameters.
-Based on the selected CL method, the framework automatically generates and adapts essential parameters required for effective learning.
-This includes:

-*   Referencing the model trained on the previous task.
-*   Managing information about datasets from prior tasks.
-*   Constructing lists of datasets for experience replay strategies.
-*   Handling shared storage paths required by specific algorithms, such as those for historical adapter information or generated pseudo-samples.

-This automation significantly reduces manual configuration, allowing you to focus on your research and experiments with a truly "simple and easy-to-use" toolkit.

-EasyCL also supports distributed training.
-The details are as follows:
+We support training for most single/multi-modal base models and distributed training.

-## Distributed Training Compatibility
+### Distributed Training Compatibility

 EasyCL implements distributed training using DeepSpeed with compatibility across different ZeRO stages.
 The table below shows the compatibility status of each continual learning method with various DeepSpeed ZeRO configurations.